- Bite-sized Trips

 India is vast country, so taking a domestic flight offers you the chance to do a journey in a couple of hours that might otherwise have taken a whole day (or longer!) by bus or train.
 It might not be as authentic as an overnight sleeper train, but it will get you from A to B a whole lot faster.
 India has a handful of domestic airlines, some more reliable than others.
 Flights on the less organised airlines can often be delayed or cancelled altogether, but years of experience has taught us which airlines, routes and connections generally run according to schedule, so we’ll only book these flights for you.
 Of course, flights can change due to unexpected circumstances, but we’ll keep you up to date with any changes beforehand.
 Once in India our local partners will do their best to solve any issues you might have.

-India is the perfect place to explore on foot.
-There’s nothing better than discovering new surroundings than by wandering around the streets.
-We also recommend making use of public transport; it’s cheaper and allows you to interact with the locals.
-We recommend trying at least one train journey in India as the experience from the waiting room at the train station to eventually arriving at your destination is typically Indian and great fun.
-It’s the perfect way to meet the locals, save on plane fuel and a nights’ accommodation (if travelling by sleeper train) and a chance to try Indian train food for breakfast!
-A cup of chai after a bumpy night’s sleep is actually just the ticket.
+India is the perfect place to explore on foot; wandering the streets is the best way to be able to take it everything this exciting country has to offer, including discovering some of the best Indian food and drink as you go.
+We also recommend making use of public transport as it’s cheaper, enables you to meet some locals and get a real feel for life in India.
+It’s worth trying at least one train journey in India.
+The experience from the waiting room at the train station to eventually arriving at your destination is typically Indian and great fun.
+It’s the perfect way to meet the locals, save on plane fuel and a nights’ accommodation (if travelling by sleeper train), plus there’s usually the chance to try Indian train food for breakfast!
+A cup of chai after a bumpy night’s sleep is just the ticket.
 You can also opt for cycle rickshaws which are environmentally friendly and a great way of supporting the local community.